prantiknoor/colemak/README.md

-## Download and activate Prantik's Colemak loyout
+## Download and activate Prantik's Colemak layout

 > Run this command on **Powershell** on your windows machine to install.